tytydraco/yessleep/out/The_lengths_I_would_go_for_Free_Rent.md

 I could stay here I rationalized in bed that night.
 Just for awhile longer.
 Just until I get back on my feet.

 And sure, I was a bit worried about my duties the next day.
 But I had just taken a hot shower, and figured I'd come across that bridge when I crossed it tomorrow.
-Falling to the best sleep that I had ever since I stepped foot in this building.
+Falling to the best sleep that I ever had since I stepped foot in this building.

 When I woke up, I halfheartedly expected a knock at my door.
-But that remembered what happened to Mark.
+Though that only reminded me of what happened to Mark.
 My thoughts turned bitter as I prepared to go into the basement, but as I was washing my face and brushing my teeth, the hot water still coming out of the faucet made me smile.

 I was practically whistling by the time I got to the first floor.
 And my smile grew even wider when I saw a young man, he looked straight out of college, standing in the lobby.
 Waiting for me.